Qualification of Related Parties for Florida Alcoholic Beverage Licenses

 - Must have no convictions in Florida or any other state within the last 15 years; and

 - Must have no interest or connection to a business operating in Florida or in any other state in a different tier of the Three Tier System (as discussed in Part 2)

 Before applying for a alcoholic beverage license in Florida, an applicant must be sure that the applicant and all of its Related Parties meet each of these qualifications.

 Do you have questions about the qualification of applicants and their Related Parties for purposes of Florida alcoholic beverage licensing.
-Contact us at firstname.lastname@example.org to schedule a 15-minute introductory call at no charge.
+Contact us at firstname.lastname@example.org to schedule a consultation with a beverage attorney.

 Because we’re attorneys: This blog post is provided on an “as is” and “as available” basis as of the date of publication.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.